Ada-Developers-Academy/cs-fun-interview-practice/02/implement-intersection.checkpoint.md

 Given the heads of two singly linked-lists `head_a` and `head_b`, return the node at which the two lists intersect.
 If the two linked lists do not intersect, the function should return `None`.

-For example, the following two linked lists begin to intersect at the node 8:
+For example, the following two linked lists begin to intersect at the node containing 8:

 ![intersecting linked lists example 1](../images/intersection_linked_list_example_1.png)